Theatre in education (TIE)

 The story about Unity often demonstrates the moral that UNITY IS STRENGTH.
 This is an important lesson for all of us, particularly young children.
 Keeping this in mind the teachers of grade II enacted a famous Panchatantra story The Hunter and the Dove.
 Students from the story learned that if we are united we can overcome any obstacle.

-Some of the activities conducted in the subject wise.
+Some of the activities are conducted subject-wise: -

 A story enactment was done by class V students with a motive to make them understand the Topic – “Flying Together” & the importance of Teamwork in every aspect of life.
 The students presented themselves with full enthusiasm as the Doves in the story and while presenting the skit they learned a great lesson of life – “Teamwork”